AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/analysis-modules/notebook-structure.md

 repo_root = git.Repo(".", search_parent_directories=True).working_dir
 ```

-You can then use the `os` or `pathlib` package to construct paths relative to the repository root, as shown below to find the module root:
+You can then use the [`os` package](https://docs.python.org/3/library/os.html) or the [`pathlib` package](https://docs.python.org/3/library/pathlib.html) to construct paths relative to the repository root, as shown below to find the module root:

 ```python
 # use os.path.join to construct paths relative to the repository root